Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available upon request

-Here’s an example of how to format a resume even if you have no experience
+Here is an example for how to structure a resume with no experience:

 Name and contact information